carlosgc93/carlosgc93/README.md

   <img src="https://miro.medium.com/max/2048/1*OohqW5DGh9CQS4hLY5FXzA.png" height="150"/>
 </p>

-- 👋 Hi, I’m Carlos  García, a graduate in Systems and passionate about technology.
+- 👋 Hi, I’m Carlos  García, a graduate in systems and passionate about technology.
 I am embarking on my journey in programming, focusing on the Python language.
 I am developing my skills in web development using Django.
 I am also interested in Microsoft Excel and its use in data analysis.
 I am actively seeking opportunities in the technology field to apply my knowledge and contribute to innovative projects.

 - 👀 I’m interested in Python, Django, Flask, MySQL, PostgreSQL
 - 🌱 I’m currently learning  :3